jdroachh/neon_white_leaderboard_parse/README.md

 ## Step 3 — Create the script

 Create a file called `neonwhite_leaderboards.py` in `C:\SteamScraper` and paste in the full script from this repo.
-You can also download the `neonwhite_leaderboards.py` and simply move it into the folder `C:\SteamScraper`.
+You can also download the `neonwhite_leaderboards.py` from the repo and move it into the folder `C:\SteamScraper`.

 > The script automatically creates `steam_appid.txt` on first run — you do not need to create it manually.